 Step 1: Develop a Contact List.
 We provide a spreadsheet template in our online Grant Writing Class, but it’s something you can easily reproduce.
 Before you host your kick-off meeting, list any and all organizations that benefit or would support your project.
-At minimum, your spreadsheet should include: organization, contact name, phone, email, and columns for tracking if the letter has been sent and received.
+At a minimum, your spreadsheet should include: organization, contact name, phone, email, and columns for tracking if the letter has been sent and received.

 Stumped on who to request a letter from?
 Seek support from as many disciplines and perspectives as you can.
 When we seek letters of support for EPA brownfield grants for instance, we collect them from neighborhood groups, environmental organizations like the Nature Conservancy, housing authorities, development organizations, professional associations, and non-profits.